aerofur/titusstudiosmediagroup.github.io/content/pages/about.md

 *Pronounced [TIE-TUS]*
 Well that's what my online friends like to call me.
 I am the owner of the Titus Studios Media production business.

 I'm a avid programmer and I specialize in the language Expression 2 (E2) and Lua.
 I have been branching out into new areas such as: HTML5, JavaScript, CSS, etc...
 As I built this website, from scratch, which was big challenge learning these new languages.
-There may be *minor* bugs here and there with my website but we will do our best to make sure they are fix as soon as possible.
+There may be minor bugs here and there with my website but we will do our best to make sure they are fix as soon as possible.

+# Experssion 2

 ![](https://i.imgur.com/QBvSSyv.png)